The Importance of Unified Communications for Business

 Unified communications for business create one place for your service team to support customers.
 They can also reach product staff to speed up support.

-A customer service employee enters a phone call with a client.
+UC in Action: A customer service employee enters a phone call with a client.
 They listen to the client’s needs and instant message another support person for guidance.
 This happens simultaneously, so the buyer isn’t left waiting.

 Customer service sends a thank you email to the client after the call, adding a human touch to the post-service experience.

 Employees need to operate efficiently.
 But team members can hinder progress if they don’t know their daily or weekly to-dos.
 Efficiency comes from management understanding everyone’s workloads.
 An easier way to understand is through monitoring your team’s performance.

-A department head starts a daily message for everyone to report their top 3 priorities for the day.
+UC in Action: A department head starts a daily message for everyone to report their top 3 priorities for the day.
 Team members now know what’s on the plate for others and offer support where possible.

 Additional SaaS Tools